nanaeasiedu/generator-express-simple/README.md

 yo express-simple [appname] --mvc
 ```

-The mvc scaffolder has support for only mongoose and sequelize database modules which you choose when you are prompted to.
+The mvc scaffolder has support for only [mongoose](http://mongoosejs.com), a module for [mongodb](www.mongodb.org) and [sequelize](http://sequelizejs.com) database modules which you choose when you are prompted to.

 If you do not want any of that, just run